Facts about pontypridd

 17 nostalgic pictures that chart the history of Pontypridd

 In 1876 a group of young men met in the Butchers Arms in Pontypridd to form a rugby club in the town.
-It’s mouth is in Cardiff Bay, close to the mouth of the [.
+Explore this fascinating town.
 Another Ponty must-visit is the World of Groggs which has been a firm favourite in Treforest since it was founded more than 50 years ago.Cerith from Storyville Books said: Pontypridd is really exciting at the moment, there are lots of independent businesses opening up and it just feels as if .

 Where: Pontypridd, CF37 4PD.